NixOS/nix.dev/source/tutorials/nix-language.md

 The preceding shell command writes the characters `123` to the file `data` in the current directory.

-Evaluating the Nix expression referencing this file as `./data` produces a file system path.
+The above Nix expression refers to this file as `./data` and converts the file system path to a string with [antiquotation](antiquotation) `${ ... }`.

-Only values that can be represented as a character string are allowed for [antiquotation](antiquotation).
+Only values that can be represented as a character string are allowed for antiquotation.
 A file system path is such a value, and its character string representation is the corresponding Nix store path.

-The Nix store path is obtained by taking the hash of the file's contents and combining it with the file name.
+The Nix store path is obtained by taking the hash of the file's contents (`<hash>`) and combining it with the file name (`<name>`).
-The resulting file is placed into the Nix store directory `/nix/store`:
+The file is copied into the Nix store directory `/nix/store` as a side effect of evaluation:

     /nix/store/<hash>-<name>

+It is an error if the file system path does not exist.

 </details>

-It is an error if the file system path does not exist.

 #### Fetchers